letscontrolit/GUIEasy/README.md

                  |                   Curly is converting {{..}} into HTML
               Scrubber               Scrubber is touching up the HTML
                  |                   Popper creates eventhandlers
-               Popper                Pitcher waits for everthing to get read,
+               Popper                Pitcher waits for everthing to get ready,
                  |                   then starts to apply settings/theme
                Pitcher          <--- Boot ended
              /    |    \        <--- GUI is ready
-       Tender   Butler  Snitch  <--- First human interaction possible LOOP     GET     POST   <--- The type of flow of the function Tender updates data and visual stuff
-                                     Butler gets data from the internet (1 time) Snitch posts data to our server (1 time)
+       Tender   Butler  Snitch  <--- First human interaction possible LOOP     GET     POST   <--- The type of flow of the function Tender continuously updates data and visual stuff Butler gets data from the internet (1 time) Snitch posts data to our server (1 time)